On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Asymptotical models and finite collisionality

 The normalized bootstrap coefficient~\eq{D31_lambb} computed by NEO-2 for the above two cases as function of the normalized collisionality $\nuast = \pi R \nu_\perp / v = \pi R /(2 l_c) = \pi \iota \nu^\ast$ where $R$ is the major radius of the magnetic axis and $\nu^\ast$ is the definition of~\cite{beidler2011-076001} is compared to Shaing-Callen limit~\eq{lambda_bB} in Fig.~\ref{fig:lambda_bB_test_newtest}.
-It can be seen that asymptotic value is abruptly reached in both cases at rather low collisionalities $\nuast \sim 10^{-6}$ with the collisional $\lambda_{bB}$ dropping briefly below the Shaing-Callen limit prior to convergence.
+(The latter asymptotical limit is computed here using the code NEO~\citep{nemov99-4622,nemov04-179} which should not be confused with the drift kinetic code of Belli and Candy~\citep{belli15-054012} having the same name.)
+It can be seen that the asymptotic value is abruptly reached in both cases at rather low collisionalities $\nuast \sim 10^{-6}$ with the collisional $\lambda_{bB}$ dropping briefly below the Shaing-Callen limit prior to convergence.
 Naturally, the normalized Ware pinch coefficient $\lambda_{bB}^\dagger$, Eq.~\eq{ware-mono}, differs from bootstrap coefficient only by small numerical errors and cannot be distinguished in this plot.
 For the studies of the off-set of collisional bootstrap (Ware-pinch) coefficient from the asymptotic value seen at low but finite collisionality we examine the distribution function computed by NEO-2 in direct and adjoint problem separately.